opencv/opencv_attic/android/service/doc/UseCases.rst

 First application start
 -----------------------

-There is no OpenCV Engine and OpenCV libraries.
+There is no OpenCV Manager and OpenCV libraries.

 .. image:: img/NoService.dia.png

 Second application start
 ------------------------

-There is OpenCV Engine service, but there is no OpenCV library.
+There is OpenCV Manager service, but there is no OpenCV library.
 If OpenCV library installation aproved\:

 .. image:: img/LibInstallAproved.dia.png